vivekyelleti/Awesome-Decision-Science/CONTRIBUTING.md

 Ensure your pull request adheres to the following guidelines:

+- Make sure you use the MLA format
-- Make sure you take care of this
+- Make sure you do not use a broken link
-- And this as well
-- And don't forget to check this
+- Make sure your resource is high quality
+- Make sure your resource is not already on the list
+- Try to provide a link to free resources as much as possible

 Thank you for your suggestions!